chi19961026/Customer-Churn-Analysis/README.md

-# Customer Churn Analysis, Clustering, and Prediction Model Development
+# Customer Segmentation and Churn Prediction

 ## Project Overview
 This project aims to reduce customer churn and increase revenue through a comprehensive data analysis process, machine learning models, and actionable recommendations.